nnellans/ado-pipelines-guide/README.md

 - When converting to environment variables:
   - Variable names are converted to uppercase
   - Any periods in the name are converted to underscores

-Variables can be defined in 2 different ways.
-You must pick only one, as you can't mix both styles
+- There are 2 ways to define `variables`.
+You must pick only one, as you can't mix both styles:

 ### Option 1 - Mapping Syntax
 This is just simple key/value pairs